defi-wonderland/handbook/docs/development/research/onboarding/challenges/basic/game-theory.md

 4. Evaluate the competitive equilibrium among multiple MEV searchers, considering the diminishing returns from overlapping attacks.

-## Validator Collusion and Slashing Risk
+### Option B: Governance Attack on DAO

-Analyze the strategic behavior of validators in a staking network where validators can either follow the protocol honestly or attempt collusion for additional rewards.
+**Governance Attack**

-1. Define the following parameters:
+Evaluate the feasibility of a governance attack under the DAO’s current quorum conditions, and identify the risks and implications that could arise from a potential reduction in quorum requirements.
+The analysis should propose a conceptual framework that enables the DAO to systematically assess the risk of governance attacks, taking into account:

-    - Reward $R$ for honest participation
+- The feasibility of a governance attack under the DAO’s current quorum rules.
-    - Additional gain $G$ from successful collusion
+- The risks and trade-offs associated with potentially lowering the quorum threshold.
-    - Probability $p$ of detection and slashing
+- The impact of upcoming token unlocks on the distribution of voting power.
-    - Slashing penalty $S$
+- The overall security of the governance system.

-2. Determine the best-response strategy for an individual validator given the parameters above.
+- The potential return on investment (ROI) for a malicious actor attempting to carry out a successful attack.

-3. Analyze the Nash equilibrium among $N$ validators under different values of $p$ and $S$.
+- Other relevant factors such as token concentration, historical participation, and existing defense mechanisms.

-4. Explore how protocol-level changes to detection mechanisms or penalty sizes shift the equilibrium toward greater or lesser collusion risk.
+You may choose any DAO with active governance such as Optimism, Arbitrum, zkSync, or Uniswap to contextualize and apply your analysis.

 ## Deliverables

 For each part of the challenge, you must provide:

-    - Formal models: Include all mathematical expressions, payoff functions, and equilibrium characterizations.
+* Formal models: Include all mathematical expressions, payoff functions, and equilibrium characterizations.
-    - Diagrams: Provide clear visualizations such as attack decision trees, cost-benefit plots, or equilibrium maps.
+* Diagrams: Provide clear visualizations such as attack decision trees, cost-benefit plots, or equilibrium maps.
-    - Final writeup: Deliver a formal summary explaining your models, outlining key insights, and assessing the effectiveness of different defensive strategies.
+* Final writeup: Deliver a formal summary explaining your models, outlining key insights, and assessing the effectiveness of different defensive strategies.

 ## Purpose and Learning Outcomes